waylon256yhw/MemU-with-SillyTavern-2/README.md

 ## Repository Layout

-- `memu-sillytavern-extension/` ¨C React application injected into SillyTavern's front-end settings panel.
+- `memu-sillytavern-extension/`  React application injected into SillyTavern's front-end settings panel.
 Handles UI, local configuration, and the logic that decides when to send chats to MemU.
-- `memu-sillytavern-plugin/` ¨C Node/Express plugin packaged for SillyTavern's backend.
+- `memu-sillytavern-plugin/`  Node/Express plugin packaged for SillyTavern's backend.
 Forwards HTTPS requests to the official `memu-js` SDK and returns task results to the browser.

 ## Main Features